-By now you should have decided any changes of subject in relation to your HSC studies - discontinuing subjects and commencing Extension Courses.
-If you are still unsure, please discuss the situation with the respective teachers, your Year Adviser Ms Payne/Cosentino or your Deputy Principal Ms Roulston.
-Change of subject forms need to be completed before you cease attending classes.
+By now you should have decided on any changes of subject in relation to your HSC studies - discontinuing subjects and commencing Extension courses.
+If you are still unsure, please discuss the situation with the respective teachers, your Year Adviser Ms Gregan or your Deputy Principal Ms Bromley.
+Change of subject forms need to be completed before you cease attending a class.